marcosschroh/marcosschroh.github.io/marcosschroh/posts/ci-with-gitlab.md

 4. For every commit message, we use a convention.
 5. You can use any tool that you want, in our case we use [commitizen](https://woile.github.io/commitizen/)
 6. For simplification, we store the version in a file called `VERSION`.
 You can use any file that you want as `commitizen` supports it.
+7. The commit message executed automatically by the `CI` must include `[skip-ci]` otherwise the process will be executed in a loop.
+You can define the message structure in [commitizen](https://woile.github.io/commitizen/bump/) as well.

 #### Gitlab Configuration: